Florian Howald

-Florian Howald (born 20 August 1991) is a Swiss orienteering competitor.
+Florian Howald (born 20 August 1991 in Oberönz, Switzerland) is a Swiss orienteering competitor.
 At the 2016 World Orienteering Championships in Strömstad he won a silver medal in mixed sprint relay with the Swiss team, along with Rahel Friederich, Martin Hubmann and Judith Wyder.

-In the 2017 World Orienteering Championships, Howald won another medal in the Mixed Sprint Relay, this time a Bronze with Elena Roos, Martin Hubmann and Sabine Hauswirth, behind the Danish and Swedish teams.

-In the 2016 European Championships in the Czech Republic, Howald achieved a Silver in the Individual Sprint and a surprise gold medal with the second Switzerland team, running with Baptiste Rollier and Martin Hubmann.
+In the 2016 European Championships in the Czech Republic, Howald achieved a silver medal in the individual sprint and a surprise gold medal with the second Switzerland team, running with Baptiste Rollier and Martin Hubmann.

+In the 2017 World Orienteering Championships, Howald won another medal in the mixed sprint relay, this time a bronze with Elena Roos, Martin Hubmann and Sabine Hauswirth, behind the Danish and Swedish teams.

+At the 2018 European Championships in Ticino, Switzerland, he won silver in the Middle Distance.
+He was part of the silver team in the Men’s Relay together with Matthias Kyburz and Daniel Hubmann.
+He won the Mixed Sprint Relay together with Judith Wyder, Martin Hubmann and Elena Roos.

+At the 2018 World Orienteering Championships in Latvia, he won silver in the Men’s Relay, bronze in the Mixed Sprint Relay and also bronze over the Middle Distance.

+He works as an environmental engineer at the engineering company EBP.